By Marina Canalejo, Public Policy Assistant, Canadian Cancer Survivor Network

 FACT: The risk of death from measles is higher for adults and infants than for children.

 FACT: Just under half of all measles cases in the USA occur in unvaccinated adults aged 20 years or older.

 FACT: Pregnant women who contract measles have an increased risk of early labour, miscarriage, or low birth weight infants.

 FACT: Measles is contagious from four days before until four days after the rash appears.

-FACT: Most cases of measles result from infections acquired in other countries or are linked to imported cases.
+FACT: Most cases of measles result from infections acquired in other countries, or are linked to imported cases.

-endemic, resulting in 164,000 deaths each year.
+FACT: Globally, measles continues to be endemic, resulting in 164,000 deaths each year.

 “International Travel and Health”, World Health Organization, n.d.